Feat-FeAR/logSpace/content/docs/coding/git_survival.md

 1. a full guide to Git or GitHub
 1. an introduction to Git or GitHub
 1. a glossary of Git commands
-1. a compendium of I know about Git/GitHub
+1. a compendium of what I know about Git/GitHub

 __This is instead:__
-1. a collections of personal notes taken when I started learning Git
+1. a collections of personal notes I took when I started learning Git
 1. a commented list of Git commands that I use the most
 {{< /hint >}}

 ## Authentication
-Basic authentication to GitHub using a simple password is deprecated and no longer works.
-To _clone_, _commit_, and _push_, two protocols are supported:
+Basic authentication by simple password to access repositories on GitHub from the command line is deprecated and no longer works.
+Instead, when you `git clone`, `git fetch`, `git pull`, or `git push` to a remote repository two protocols are supported:
 - __HTTPS__: you can use a classic Personal Access Token (PAT).
 PATs function like ordinary OAuth access tokens and can be used instead of a password for Git over HTTPS.